bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 be notified about an update.
 These notifications are sent out even if a `notify` option in the request input disables normal notifications.
-`NotifyInfo` entities are normally contained in a `notify_details` map in the request input where the key is the recipient type.
-The recipient type can be `TO`, `CC` and `BCC`.
+`NotifyInfo` entities are normally contained in a `notify_details` map in the request input where the key is the `recipient type`.

 |Field Name||Description
 | :------| :------| :------|